Hey-Programmers/htmelle-demo-site/README.md

 The site design is responsive for mobile sizes up to desktop sizes.
 It also features a few dynamic elements, implemented using CSS tricks or trivial amounts of JavaScript.
 Leaving it to you to tinker with the UI with some mouse hovers and clicks.
+Shrink the width of your browser window to view the site through a mobile POV as well.

 -AZ